top of page

 Orcas - Jorge Cervera Hauser

-We still have so much to learn about these animals.
+We still have so much to understand about these animals.
 We know very little about them.
-We know of families that are seen regularly and that we even call residents of the area.
+There are families we see regularly—some we even call residents of the area.
 We know that many others are just passing through.
-We know that genetically many are not directly related and that among them there are groups with different cultures, different hunting techniques, and different ways of treating adults and young.
-Orcas are such amazing animals that they are incredibly different from one family to the next.
-We know that global populations of this animal could disappear by 2050 due to heavy metals and other pollutants in the water.
-And that's only if humans don't destroy their habitat first.
+We know that genetically, many are not directly related, and that among them there are groups with different cultures, different hunting techniques, and different ways of interacting with adults and calves.
+Orcas are so extraordinary that from one family to another, they can be completely different.
+We also know that global populations of this species could disappear by 2050 due to heavy metals and other contaminants in the water—assuming humans don’t destroy their habitat first.

-We have so idolized this animal that seeing it in the wild is the greatest dream for so many.
-But what if we changed that dream of simply seeing it to the dream of preserving them for as long as possible during our existence on this planet?
-What if we not only idolize them, but truly care about this species?
+We have idolized this animal to such an extent that seeing one in the wild is the greatest dream for many people.
+But what if we changed that dream—from simply seeing them, to conserving them for as long as possible during our time on this planet?
+What if we didn’t just idolize them, but truly cared for them?

 Orcas are already famous.
-I dare say we all know they exist and we all want to see them.
-But how many of us truly want to get to know them?
-How many of us truly care about them?
-How many of us are willing to overcome our ignorance and not just exploit the economic opportunity this animal represents, but truly understand its role in the ecosystem, revealing through scientific studies and observation the true lessons this ancient animal holds in its very existence, so that we can become a better society?
+I dare say we all know they exist, and most of us want to see them.
+But how many of us truly want to understand them?
+How many of us genuinely care?
+How many of us are willing to step out of ignorance—not just to capitalize on the economic opportunity this animal represents, but to truly learn its ecological role, to reveal through scientific research and observation the lessons this ancestral being carries in its very existence—so that we may become a better society?

-Human beings are a species that lives on a very different plane from other animals, or at least that's how we perceive it.
-And for that very reason, we've become distracted and don't understand our true role as a species on the planet.
-There are keystone species whose very existence we know makes everything else possible.
-Are we here to destroy everything, or do we still have time to be a keystone species for our planet?
-Will we lead it to destruction, or will we guide it to the beauty of life?
+Human beings live on a very different plane from other animals—or at least we perceive it that way.
+And perhaps because of that, we have become distracted and lost sight of our true role as a species on this planet.
+There are keystone species whose mere existence allows entire ecosystems to thrive.
+Are we here to destroy it all, or are we still in time to become a keystone species ourselves?
+Will we guide this planet toward destruction—or toward the beauty of life?

-With that said, I would like to highlight one of my commitments to the seas of Mexico: to protect biodiversity at all costs.
-I invite you to join me and be part of an awareness campaign to foster a deep connection with this magnificent animal.
-This involves not only worshipping them, but also exploring ways to ensure their safety and well-being, and finding ways to develop tourism that allows more people to connect with this species in a healthy way, for both the orcas and humans.
+With this said, I want to share one of my commitments with Mares de México: to protect biodiversity at all costs.
+I invite you to join us and become part of a campaign rooted in awareness and deep connection with this magnificent animal—not only idolizing it, but actively working to ensure its safety and well-being.
+Together, we can shape a form of tourism that allows more people to connect with orcas in a way that is healthy—for them and for us.

-This campaign will begin with an in-depth scientific study of these animals, and with empathy and sensitivity, we will share this knowledge with coastal communities, service providers, and, most importantly, with tourists, emphasizing that this activity must be carried out with respect and love for nature.
-There are kind-hearted individuals and highly determined organizations already studying these animals, sharing the beauty of caring for them and teaching young people and children the importance of respecting the natural world.
+This campaign will begin with in-depth scientific study of these animals, approached with empathy and sensitivity.
+We will share knowledge with coastal communities and service providers, and place strong emphasis on educating tourists that this activity must be carried out with respect and love for nature.
+There are already individuals with generous hearts and organizations with unwavering determination studying these animals—people who daily communicate the beauty of caring for them and teach young people the importance of respecting the natural world.

-I invite you to make a donation and join me in regenerating and reclaiming our dignity within our ecosystem roles.
-Together, we can be the kind of humans this planet deserves.
+I invite you to make a donation and join us in becoming regenerative—to recover our dignity within our ecological roles.
+Together, we can become the kind of humans this planet deserves.

-You can see the video of the situation that occurred last year at the following link:
+You can watch the video about the situation that occurred last year at the following link:

 "I invite you to join and be part of an awareness campaign and deep connection with this magnificent animal.
 Not just by idolizing it, but also by seeing how to ensure its safety and well-being, and finding ways to develop tourism so that more people can connect with this species in a healthy way, both for the orcas and for humans."